-Libreture is a service that provides online e-book storage.
-Libreture subscribers can keep their book collection private or choose to display information about their book collection publicly.
-Publicly visible collections are available for anyone to view by visiting the Libreture website, and search engines can index them.
+Libreture provides online e-book, digital comic & magazine storage to readers.
+Readers can keep their collection private or choose to display information about their collection publicly.
+Anyone can view publicly visible collections by visiting the Libreture website, and search engines can index them.
 No books are available to download to anyone other than the owner that uploaded them.

 Libreture is a Data Controller, registered with the Information Commissioner's Office.